 When preparing your PDF files for uploading, please refer to the Instructions on how to upload documents and drawings to Electronic Plan Review (e-Plan).

-To apply for review, you must register with Citizen Self Service first.
+To apply for review, you must register with Citizen Self Service.
 New users can register here: